-Joint stiffness may occur through osteoarthrosis and typically affects more than one joint.
-This is a condition that relates to the poor quality in the cartilage make up.
-As we age signs of degeneration appear as stiffness, swelling and pain.
-The fingers are often affected but we also know many large joints are affected as well.
-Osteoarthritis is often thought an old person’s disease but it can start from middle age (40 years upwards).
+Joint stiffness may occur through osteoarthrosis and typically affects larger joints.
+This is a condition that relates to the poor quality of the cartilage makeup.
+As we age, signs of degeneration appear as stiffness, swelling and pain.
+The fingers are often affected, but many large joints are affected.
+Osteoarthritis is often considered an old person’s disease, but it can start from middle age (40 years upwards).

 Rheumatoid arthritis (RA)

-This is a well known condition in history but will arise irrespective of parentage.
-The toe becomes enlarged, hot, red and shoes are difficult to tolerate if they press on the joint and skin.
-Food and alcohol can bring gout on.
+This is a well-known condition in history but will arise irrespective of parentage.
+The toe becomes enlarged, hot, and red; shoes are difficult to tolerate if they press on the joint and skin.
+Food and alcohol can bring on gout.
 The balance of chemicals affecting the kidney causes a build-up of crystals.
 The crystals damage the joint lining.
-As the joint enlarges, the surface cartilage dries out and forms a white thick paste-like crushed almonds.
-Gout can be treated effectively as can rheumatoid arthritis often without the need for surgery.
+As the joint enlarges, the surface cartilage dries out, forming a thick white paste-like crushed almonds.
+Gout can be treated effectively, as can rheumatoid arthritis, often without surgery.

-A lesser known medically related painful toe arises with wasting of the cartilage and ends of bone.
-This is due to psoriasis a skin condition.
-Although primarily a skin complaint psoriasis can affect joints in around 7-10% of those afflicted with psoriasis.
+A lesser known medically related painful toe arises with wasting of the cartilage and ends of the bone.
+This is due to psoriasis, a skin condition.
+Although primarily a skin complaint, psoriasis can affect joints in around 7-10% of those afflicted with psoriasis.
 The big toe joint is not the only joint affected and is common in smaller joints, including the toes.

 Rheumatology medicine and other conditions

-Medical related painful toes are associated with the study of rheumatology medicine.
-The reader should note that these conditions are less common in the case of hallux rigidus than localised injury.
-Articles are linked to the NHS information site which covers each medically related condition mentioned in this article.
+Medical-related painful toes are associated with the study of rheumatology medicine.
+The reader should note that these conditions are less common in the case of hallux rigidus than in localised injury.
+Articles are linked to the NHS information site, which covers each medically related condition mentioned in this article.
 Feet are affected by these four arthritic conditions known as arthritides pronounced art-ritt-a-dees.
-A fifth conditions can be found in feet called ankylosing spondylosis.
-The affects the spine mostly but is one of the many and rarer causes of heel pain.
+A fifth condition can be found in feet called ankylosing spondylosis.
+It affects the spine mostly but is one of the many and causes heel pain often associated with plantar fasciitis.

-Thank you for reading Medically related painful toes written by David R Tollafield
+Thank you for reading “Common forms of foot arthritis” by David R Tollafield